Pentagon: North Korea launched missile that flew over Japan

 Japan's Chief Cabinet secretary Yoshihide Suga said the missile passed over the Erimo Cape of Hokkaido, and it is estimated have fallen in the Pacific Ocean, about 1,180km east of the Erimo Cape.

+"We have to say that this morning's launch by the North is the most serious and grave threat ever to us, as the missile seems to have passed through our airspace," Suga told reporters at a news conference, according to Japan's NHK public broadcaster.
+"It could endanger peace and security in the Asia-Pacific region.
+It is also very dangerous and problematic in terms of the traffic safety of planes and ships.
+The launch is an obvious violation of UN resolutions.
+We cannot tolerate these repeated provocations by the North.
+We condemn this in the strongest possible way."

-Japanese Prime Minister Shinzo Abe spoke to reporters early Tuesday, after reports emerged of North Korea's launch, saying: "We'll immediately gather information and analyze it, and take all possible measures to ensure people's safety."
+Japanese Prime Minister Shinzo Abe spoke to reporters early Tuesday, after reports emerged of North Korea's launch, saying: "We'll immediately gather information and analyze it, and take all possible measures to ensure people's safety," NHK reported.

 In 1998, North Korea was criticized for overflying Japan with its test of a satellite launch vehicle, but the rogue nation has not overflown Japan with any missiles since with the exception of a failed 2009 launch that landed in the Pacific.